 A skilled criminal defense attorney with more than 25 years of experience, David Pflaum protects the rights of his clients charged with assault with great bodily injury, also known assault with a deadly weapon (“ADW”), and gets the best possible results in court.

 Just because a person is accused of committing an assault with great bodily injury does not mean that he or she is guilty.
 The accused has rights and remedies.

 An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of an ADW prosecution.

-HOW AN EXPERIENCED DEFENSE LAWYER HELPS THE CLIENT BEFORE COURT
+HOW AN EXPERIENCED CRIMINAL LAWYER HELPS HIS CLIENT BEFORE COURT